Stefan Gröschl

 Getting to know these students and professors beyond the classrooms was an extremely enriching and inspiring experience.
 Inspiring in the sense, that I realized and saw firsthand what critical and transformational role education can play to students and their communities.
 Today, I strongly believe that investing in education can be the most powerful response to poverty, corruption, socio-economic inequalities and many other ills in today’s world.

 Aside my teaching and research activities at ESSEC, I have co-founded the ESSEC Chair of Leadership and Diversity in 2008, and helped creating the ESSEC Chair of Sports in 2019.
-For the past two years, I have been responsible for ESSEC’s key grande ecole program Comprendre et Changer Le Monde; a program that introduces ESSEC’s 420 incoming students to some of the most critical socio-economic and environmental challenges.
+For the past six years, I have been responsible for ESSEC’s key grande ecole program Comprendre et Changer Le Monde; a program that introduces ESSEC’s 420 incoming students to some of the most critical socio-economic and environmental challenges.

 Stefan Gröschl with French Ambassadress to Mexico, Mme Maryse Bossière in Mexico City